05 Jan 2021

 ‘Sleep hygiene’ has become a bit of a buzz-phrase but put simply it just means the steps we can take at home to improve the quality of our sleep.

-Whilst we know older people are more vulnerable to the disease, when we think about coronavirus’s impact on emotional well-being, our minds often turn to children and young people, with good reason.
+Whilst we know older people are more vulnerable to the disease, when we think about coronavirus’s impact on emotional wellbeing, our minds often turn to children and young people, with good reason.
 ChildLine, a child counselling service, experienced a significant rise in the number of calls to its helpline in response to the pandemic.
 The disruption to their lives is huge, especially those due to sit their GCSE and A Levels.
-This isn’t how they expected to spend the last few weeks and months of their time at school – stuck at home, away from their friends, and cut off from external sources of support.
+This isn’t how they expected to spend the last few weeks and months of their time at school or university – stuck at home, away from their friends, and cut off from external sources of support.
 A study by the University of Sheffield and Ulster University has been launched to investigate the mental health impacts of coronavirus on young people, including why it might be harder for 13-24 year olds to adhere to social distancing8.

 Underlining the scale of the issue, the NSPCC has dedicated an entire section of their website providing advice and support for parents and carers.
-It’s not easy but if you’re child is struggling with their mental health there are things you can do to help.
+It’s not easy but if your child is struggling with their mental health there are things you can do to help.

 If you do have caring responsibilities, it’s additionally important to recognise that you can’t pour from an empty cup.
-But regardless of your situation taking care of yourself should be treated as a priority during this time.
-This will mean different things to different people but our recent self-care blog is a great place to start if you are looking for ideas or want to better understand what good self-care looks like.
+But regardless of your situation, taking care of yourself should be treated as a priority during this time.
+This will mean different things to different people, but our recent self-care blog is a great place to start if you are looking for ideas or want to better understand what good self-care looks like.

 And finally, this Good News Feed from HuffPost only posts good news, making it an enjoyable and uplifting read!
 Enjoy and stay safe everyone.